 IAS Anthropology Syllabus

 Anthropology Optional Subject has 2 papers (paper I and paper II) in UPSC Mains.
 Each paper is of 250 marks with a total of 500 marks.
+Many IAS toppers too have opted for this subject in the UPSC exam.
 Find below the IAS Anthropology syllabus:

 Anthropology Syllabus for UPSC (Paper-I)

 If you are preparing for UPSC 2022 civil services examination, you may like to check the linked article.

 Anthropology optional should be prepared thoroughly if one has chosen it for the UPSC Mains, by studying the previous years’ papers and also going through relevant books on Anthropology for UPSC.
 IAS aspirants can integrate their preparation for Anthropology optional with preparation for General Studies in prelims and mains as there is an overlap in the syllabus of both the subjects.

 After going through the syllabus, IAS aspirants are suggested to also get the right Anthropology Optional Strategy to avoid making mistakes while preparing for UPSC IAS exam.